iOS Master Book Spring

 Senior ML Engineer

-At TikTok, my recent work centers on Model-as-a-Service platforms and high-performance LLM inference.
+My recent work centers on Model-as-a-Service platforms and high-performance LLM inference.
 I develop serving infrastructure with vLLM and SGLang across model runtime integration, scheduling and continuous batching, KV-cache and memory management, distributed execution, observability, and reliability.
-This systems work is closely connected to my research on distributed disaggregated inference, preference optimization, instruction-tuning data selection, multimodal evaluation, and retrieval-augmented biomedical summarization.
+This systems work is closely connected to my research on distributed disaggregated inference, preference optimization, instruction-tuning data selection, multimodal evaluation.